Eric B. Ford

 π» High-Performance Computing

-GPU computing, parallel algorithms, and the Julia programming language for computationally intensive astrophysical problems.
+GPU computing, parallel algorithms, and the Julia programming language for computationally intensive astrophysical problems and reproducible research.

 π Life in the Universe

-Placing our Solar System in context and understanding the prospects for habitable worlds around other stars.
+Placing our Solar System in context, strategies to characterize potentially habitable worlds, and evaluating the prospects for life around other stars.